XamlAnimatedGif/XamlAnimatedGif/README.md

 How to build
 ------------

-You will need VS2015 Preview, because the code uses a few features from C# 6.
+You will need Visual Studio 2015, because the code uses a few features from C# 6.
 You will also need a Windows Store developer license to be able to compile the WinRT targets.

 How to contribute